Romathonat/VulgaireDev/README.md

 This repo holds the code for http://vulgairedev.fr

 It uses **Django** with **mysql** and **nginx** as webserver.
-All the project is orchestrated by **docker-compose**, and each of the previous component run inside a docker image.
+All the project is orchestrated by **docker-compose**, and each of the previous components run inside a docker image.

 ## Blog posts